ever-been/everDoc/src/book/markdown/taskapi.md

 * **Task context** is a container for multiple tasks that can interact together, pass data to each other and synchronize among themselves.
 Tasks contexts don't contain any user-written code, they only serve as a wrapper for the contained tasks.
 Each task context is described by a XML **task context descriptor** that specifies which tasks should be contained within the context.

 * **Benchmark** is a first-class object that *generates* task contexts based on its **generator task**, which is again a user-written code created by subclassing the abstract `Benchmark` class.
 Each benchmark is described by a XML **benchmark descriptor** which specifies the main class to run and parameters of the benchmark.
-A benchmark is different from a task, because its API is provides features for generating task contexts and it can also persist its state so it can be re-run when an error occurs and the generator task fails.
+A benchmark is different from a task, because its API provides features for generating task contexts and it can also persist its state so it can be re-run when an error occurs and the generator task fails.

 All these three concepts can be submitted to BEEN and run individually, if you only want to test a single task, you can submit it without providing a task context or a whole benchmark.